-Have you ever found yourself in a legal pickle, wondering about the difference between an Order for Arrest (OFA) and a regular arrest warrant in South Carolina?
-Don’t worry, you’re not alone.
-Let’s dive into this legal labyrinth and unravel the mystery together.
+Have you ever ended up in a legal bind and puzzled over the difference between an Order for Arrest (OFA) and a regular arrest warrant in South Carolina?
+You’re not the only one.
+Let’s jump into this legal maze and solve the riddle together.

 What’s an Order for Arrest (OFA) in SC?